bhanujggandhi/monsoon22-SSD/ssd_assignment_2/README.md

 **Steps to Execute:**

+1. Create a Database named `assignmen2`
-1. Import the data from `time_zone.csv` using following schema
+2. Import the data from `time_zone.csv` using following schema
    ```sql
    CREATE TABLE time_zone(
     zonename varchar(255),